ahmetsolmaz2134/Hidden-Climate-Regimes-A-Markov-Switching-Analysis-of-Climate-Variability-in-Southeastern-T-rkiye/README.md

 ## Ahmet Solmaz

-**Geography and Climate Research — Türkiye**

-This research project, including the statistical analyses, R-based computational workflow, Excel outputs, regime analysis, and visualizations, was prepared by **Ahmet Solmaz**.
+This project, including the data-processing workflow, statistical analyses, R-based computational procedures, Excel outputs, regime analysis, and graphical visualizations, was prepared by **Ahmet Solmaz**.

 ---

-## Citation
+# Citation

-If you use the methodology, code, processed outputs, figures, or analytical framework of this repository, please provide appropriate attribution to:

-**Solmaz, A. — Hidden Climate Regimes: A Markov-Switching Analysis of Climate Variability in Southeastern Türkiye.**
+**Solmaz, A.** *Hidden Climate Regimes: A Markov-Switching Analysis of Climate Variability in Southeastern Türkiye.*

+If using the analytical framework, code, figures, or processed outputs, please provide appropriate attribution to the author.

 ---

-## License
+# License

 This repository is intended for academic and research purposes.

 Please provide appropriate attribution when reusing the code, analytical outputs, figures, or derived results.

-© Ahmet Solmaz
+**© Ahmet Solmaz**